 6.1 The standard operating procedures (SOPs) shall be available for every equipment and equipment shall be designed in such a way that is easily accessible for cleaning.
 Final handling equipment shall be fitted with metal detectors of appropriate sensitivity

-6.2 Material used for making fabrication tanks, valves, pipe lines, vessels, bottling lines, etc, shall be smooth, corrosion resistant, non-toxic and food grade.
-All the weldings shall be grounded smooth, joints shall be flush and leak proof
+6.2 Material used for making fabrication tanks, valves, pipe lines, vessels, bottling lines, etc shall be smooth, corrosion resistant, non-toxic and food grade.
+All the weldings shall be grounded smooth, joints shall be flush and leak proof.

 6.3 Cleaning and Sanitation of Equipment

-All the tanks, pipe lines, bottling lines, conveyors, filler heads, sealers, labelling machines, etc, shall be immediately cleaned after use thoroughly with potable water.
+All the tanks, pipe lines, bottling lines, conveyors, filler heads, sealers, labelling machines, etc shall be immediately cleaned after use thoroughly with potable water.
 Entire processing system should be flushed out prior to its reuse again.
 Procedures and frequency shall be documented to facilitate cleaning operation.

 Wherever possible, avoid use of chemicals for cleaning and sanitizing the equipment, tanks/vessels and other materials.
 Hot water for cleaning purpose and steam for sanitization/rinsing can be adopted according to conditions.
 Insecticides, pesticides and fungicides used for disinfection and cleaning shall be approved by regulatory body and must be labeled and kept outside the production area.